getAbstract

 Recommendation

-Vast numbers of books discuss Toyota, but this one is far more than just another paean to how well the company uses its production system.
+Vast numbers of books discuss Toyota, but this one is more than just another paean to how well the firm uses its production system.
 Emi Osono, Norihiko Shimizu and Hirotaka Takeuchi, working with translator John Kyle Dorton, focus on several different elements of Toyota’s culture.
 They explain how the company’s leaders diagnose its internal contradictions and use them as a source of energy and a springboard for creativity.
 Where most corporate leaders see waste and a sad absence of harmonization, Toyota’s executives forge a fresh road through experimentation and continuous improvement.
 The book offers new ideas to help you assess your organization’s internal contradictions and turn them to your advantage.
-Despite being originally written in Japanese, and despite the company’s recent recalls and woes, this volume reads well and it features illustrations that actually help you understand the concepts behind the words. getAbstract recommends it to businesspeople who are interested in Toyota, its culture and the culture of their own organizations.
+Despite being originally written in Japanese, and despite the firm’s recalls and woes, this volume reads well and features illustrations that help you understand the concepts behind the words. getAbstract recommends it to businesspeople who are curious about Toyota, its culture and the culture of their own organizations.

 About the Authors